slawrence/video-vr-extension/README.md

 ### Running Firefox ###

-Firefox is a little more difficult because it requires the setup of the add-on SDK.
-To begin, install and activate the Add-on SDK: https://developer.mozilla.org/en-US/Add-ons/SDK/Tutorials/Installation and place it in your home folder, i.e. `~/addon-sdk-1.16`.

-Additionally, install the [autoinstaller](https://addons.mozilla.org/en-US/firefox/addon/autoinstaller/) Firefox extension for easier running and debugging.

-After making changes, run `make dev-firefox` to see changes.
+Provided you have the Addon SDK and autoinstaller extension (see dependencies), run `make dev-firefox` to see changes.

+`make run-firefox` can also be used to execute `cfx run`, but doesn't do a build/package.

 ### General ###

-Additionally gulp.js will be used for other common tasks, like testing.
+Additionally gulp.js will be used for other common tasks, like linting and testing.

-`gulp lint`
-`gulp test`

 TODO
 ---------------------------------